 If you’ve actually qualified by hitting your Boston Marathon qualifying times, but couldn’t get in due to field limits, you might be in luck.

-The Boston Marathon has a cap of approximately 30,000 runners each year, so certain runners might not get entry if field limits have been reached.
+As mentioned previously, the Boston Marathon has a cap of approximately 30,000 runners each year, so certain runners might not get an entry if field limits have been reached.
 You might get special admission in a future race in this situation.
 We’ve been told of this method but cannot confirm it.
 If you can confirm, please let us know.

 Why try to meet the Boston Marathon qualifying times when there are over 40 charitable organizations you can raise money for to get into the race?
-Fundraise to help your fellow people, and be rewarded with a ticket to race.
+The Boston marathon charity slots in 2024 will allow you to fundraise to help your fellow humans and be rewarded with a guaranteed entry to the race.

 Typical fundraising amounts are between $5,000 and $8,000 per athlete, but check out each charity for the exact amount.
 Raise money for a charity that resonates with you, and it will be extra rewarding.